 Our participation in joint ventures and similar arrangements exposes us to a number of risks, including risks of shared control.

-We are party to several joint ventures and similar arrangements, including an investment, together with Lotte Chemical USA Corporation ("Lotte"), in a joint venture, LACC, LLC ("LACC"), to build and operate an ethylene facility.
-Our participation in joint ventures and similar arrangements, by their nature, requires us to share control with unaffiliated third parties.
-If there are differences in views among joint venture participants in how to operate a joint venture that result in delayed decisions or the failure to make decisions, or our joint venture partners do not fulfill their obligations, the affected joint venture may not be able to operate according to its business plan and fulfill its obligations.
-In that case, we may be required to write down the value of our investment in a joint venture, increase the level of financial or other commitments to the joint venture or, if we have contractual agreements with the joint venture, our operations may be materially adversely affected.
+We are party to several joint ventures and similar arrangements, including an investment, together with Lotte Chemical USA Corporation, in a joint venture, LACC, LLC ("LACC"), to operate an ethylene facility.
+Certain of our joint ventures require us to share control with unaffiliated third parties.
+If there are differences in views among joint venture participants in how to operate a joint venture, or our joint venture partners do not cooperate with us, the affected joint venture may not be able to operate according to its business plan and fulfill its obligations.
+In that case, we may be required to write down the value of our investment, increase the level of financial or other commitments to the joint venture or, if we have contractual agreements with the joint venture, our operations may be adversely affected.
 Any of the foregoing could have a material adverse effect on our financial condition, results of operations or cash flows.

 Corporate Activity and Growth - Risk 2

 We may pursue acquisitions, dispositions, joint ventures or other transactions that may impact our results of operations and financial condition.
-We may have difficulties integrating the operations of acquired businesses.
+We may have difficulties integrating the operations of acquired businesses, such as ACI, and future acquired businesses.

 Macro & Political